-The lab manual also had assignments related to both data analysis and some final discussion questions.
+Additionally, the students were encouraged to also bring their physics textbook, formula book, and any calculator.
+The lab manual guided the students in obtaining data to analyze, from which they could calculate the wavelength and the speed of sound.
+The method for data collection was precisely described.
 However, the instructions related to the analysis had been intentionally designed to be somewhat vague, asking students to perform a linear regression and to calculate the speed of sound using a formula that includes wavelength and frequency without explicating the exact form of the equation.
 Additionally, students were also tasked to compare the speed of sound with another model where the speed of sound depends on temperature.
-The intentional vagueness made it so that all or most groups would have to consult ChatGPT to identify what equation to use since it was beyond their expected prior knowledge, regardless of educational level.
-Finally, the discussion questions involved asking the students to construct a figure that described how sound waves can be used to counteract gravity, potential sources of errors, the relevance of measuring temperature, as well as applications of acoustic levitation.
-The discussion questions were added to further increase the need to consult ChatGPT during the lab session, but students were considered to have successfully finished the lab if they finished the analysis but not all discussion questions.
+The intentional vagueness made it so that all or most groups would have to consult ChatGPT to identify what equation to use, since it was beyond their expected prior knowledge, regardless of educational level.
+Lastly, to increase the need to consult ChatGPT, discussion questions were added, asking the students to construct a figure that describes how sound waves can be used to counteract gravity, potential sources of errors, the relevance of measuring temperature, and regarding applications of acoustic levitation.
+Students were considered to have successfully finished the lab if they finished the analysis, even if not all discussion questions were answered.